 Further details for each workshop can be found on the TRA website via the above links, and bookings can be made using the online booking system available on the website.
 You can make either a 'firm' booking, or if you are unable to do this straight away 'provisional' bookings are recommended to reserve your place(s).

-As always, discounts of between 10 and 15% are available under our Block Booking Scheme for bookings of 2 or more places made at the same time over any number of events.
+As always, discounts of between 10 and 15% are available under our Block Booking Scheme for bookings of two or more places made at the same time over any number of events.
 Further details of the scheme are also available on the website.